ANTH 101. Introduction to Cultural Anthropology. 3 Hours.

 Social and cultural analysis of ethnicity and nationalist ideologies particularly where these have led to violent confrontations within modern nation-states.
 Primordialist versus constructionist theories of difference; varying weight to be attributed to political, historical, and cultural factors in study of nationalism; politics of culture versus culture of politics.

 ANTH 340.
-Archeology and History Bible Lands.
+Archaeology and History Bible Lands.
 3 Hours.

 Archaeology and History of the Bible Lands.
 Examination of region spanning modern Syria, Lebanon, Isreal, and Jordan from 10,000-585 BC.